maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

     ta:[(x-1)^2,stackeq(x^2-2*x+1)]

 Teachers must explicitly use the `nounor` and `nounand` commands, not the `and` and `or` logic.
+For more details see the section on [simplification](Simplification.md).
 For example, a worked solution might be

     ta:[p=0,(v-n1)*(v-n2)=0,v-n1=0 nounor v-n2=0,v=n1 nounor v=n2]